How to Make a Film Go Viral: Indie Filmmakers Tell All

 Prepare your content

-Jim created a Spark Page, detailing the making of Thunder Road and providing a personal, behind-the-scenes look for his most engaged audience members.
+Jim created an Adobe Express page, detailing the making of Thunder Road and providing a personal, behind-the-scenes look for his most engaged audience members.
 Because the Page looks great and was easy to create, Jim was able to pull this story together quickly and have one link to send to people who might be interested in helping him spread the word about the film.

 Click the image above to read about Jim’s road to Sundance.